Centralised Gas Hot Water Service Reimbursement Policy

 If a bill received starts before (22 March 2014) or ends after (22 March 2020) then LAHC will reduce the entitlement period for reimbursement using a daily calculation.

-LAHC will provide a grace period of 3 months from 1 February 2022 to 1 May 2022, to allow applications to be submitted without reducing the claim period.
+LAHC will provide a 3 months grace period from the date applications will be accepted to allow them to be submitted without reducing the claim period.
 Applications received after this date will result in a reduction of the claim period.

-For example any applications received from 1 May 2022 with a full six year entitlement will have the claim period reduced by one month (i.e. 5 years and 11 months).
+For example any applications received from 1 May 2022 for a property whose tenancy is managed by DCJ Housing with a full six year entitlement will have the claim period reduced by one month (i.e. 5 years and 11 months).
 Claims received from 1 June 2022 with a full six year entitlement will have the claim reduced by 2 months (5 years and 10 months).

 Once the application has been assessed and approved, an offer of reimbursement will be issued to the applicant.